Home icon Free Home Survey

 Further to this, employers need to make ‘reasonable adjustments’ in the workplace to ensure you’re successful in your role.

 The law is clear.
 Sadly, research shows that disabled people are still twice as likely to be unemployed compared to a non-disabled person.
-Despite this, companies across the country are working hard to break down barriers and offer more jobs for disabled people.
+Despite this, companies across the country are working hard to break down barriers and offer more disability friendly jobs.
 Some of these are beginning to make strides, as we’ll outline below.

 It’s something they’ll want to continue to invest in too; if an extra one million disabled people were working, that would equate to a 45 million pound boost to the economy.
 Now, that’s not short change.